Share:

 Bond, which has partnered with several established pet food companies, most notably Hill's Pet Nutrition, is seeking approval for its brewed meat protein from the U.S. Food and Drug Administration.
 It hopes to start selling it in 2026, and, like Meatly, will initially target the premium pet food market.

-Of course, Meatly, Bond Pet and dozens of startups like them don't just have cost challenges to overcome.
+Of course, Meatly, Bond and dozens of startups like them don't just have cost challenges to overcome.
 Consumers will want to know about the nutritional value, safety and palatability of products that — particularly in the case of cultured meat — have been branded by critics as "Frankenmeat" for the unnatural way they're produced.

 Questions also remain about the environmental benefits of alternative meat products, considering they have a carbon footprint of their own.
 Purveyors also face regulatory risk, as a growing number of jurisdictions — such as Italy and the U.S. states of Alabama and Florida — ban cultured meat sales to protect their agriculture industries.